 - Building your own hot chocolate at the Overlook Bar’s hot chocolate bar

-Squaw is the larger of the two ski resorts, and also a better location for families.
+Squaw is the larger of the two ski resorts, and also a better location for families with more to do off the mountain.
 With an average snowfall of 450 inches per year and occupying 3,600 acres, this resort offers a lot of ski area with a tremendously long season — including excellent spring skiing.
 While known for some of its more challenging terrain, it also offers plenty of green and blue runs.
+Beginner skiers can find plenty of green runs at the top of the mountain, where you can drink in the lake views.
 Plus, every lift has signs pointing skiers to the easiest way down.
 Squaw Valley provides a nice blend of challenging and family-friendly terrain.
-The chair lifts offer safety bars to keep froglets safe.
+Many chair lifts offer safety bars to keep froglets safe.
 Thumbs up on that!

-Off the ski hill, there is plenty to do, including:
+Off the ski hill, there is plenty to do at Squaw Valley, including:

 - Snow tubing